PookMook/posts/00-WIP-Cascade.md

 But the tooling to build one yourself and do what you want is getting quite accessible.
 - Parcel Macros allows you to write CSS files and attach them to your bundler of choice.
 Inspired by bun macros and zig comp-time.
-- CSS lightning lets you not worry about mimification, vendor prefixing, and all of that.
+- CSS lightning lets you not worry about minification, vendor prefixing, and all of that.
 - WyW-in-JS is a framework to build statically extracted libraries.
 Using libraries like this removes a significant portion of the work and lets the author focus on what's important: the API (the fabled DX) and the trade-off complexity and capabilities that fit their needs.